akhimiejr/CAFE-HARMONY-PROJECT-/README.md

 # 1.2 Aim and Objective
 project aims to help Café Harmony make data-driven decisions by answering the business questions listed above and presenting your findings in a clear, visually appealing dashboard.
 The key aims are:
-Data Cleaning: Ensure all datasets are clean and ready for analysis.
-Data Analysis: Use Excel formulas (like SUMIF, COUNTIF, VLOOKUP, INDEX/MATCH) to analyze the data.
-Dashboarding: Create a dashboard that visually communicates the answers to the business questions using charts, pivot tables, and slicers.
+i.
+Data Cleaning: Ensure all datasets are clean and ready for analysis. ii.
+Data Analysis: Use Excel formulas (like SUMIF, COUNTIF, VLOOKUP, INDEX/MATCH) to analyze the data. iii.
+Dashboarding: Create a dashboard that visually communicates the answers to the business questions using charts, pivot tables, and slicers. iv.
 Business Insights: Provide recommendations for business decisions based on the data insights.
 Objective of the buisness are:
-SALES PERFORMANCE- Outlook of the overall sales trend PRODUCT PERFORMANCE- Top selling menu product generating the most revenue CUSTOMER DEMOGRAPHICS- Customer demographic driving the highest sale STOCK MANAGEMENT- Low running product across location EMPLOYEE PERFORMANCE-  below/above average sales CUSTOMER FEEDBACK ANALYSIS- Customer satisfaction analysis
+i.
+SALES PERFORMANCE- Outlook of the overall sales trend ii.
+PRODUCT PERFORMANCE- Top selling menu product generating the most revenue iii.
+CUSTOMER DEMOGRAPHICS- Customer demographic driving the highest sale iv.
+STOCK MANAGEMENT- Low running product across location
+v.
+EMPLOYEE PERFORMANCE-  below/above average sales vi.
+CUSTOMER FEEDBACK ANALYSIS- Customer satisfaction analysis